bigaidream/tech-blog/2016/thoughts-hyperparameter.md

-# Thoughts on Hyperparameters Optimization for Deep Learning
+# Thoughts on Hyperparameter Optimization for Deep Learning

 > Date: 2016-June-12